-Nanollose Limited (ASX:NC6) is a leading biomaterials company commercialising scalable technology to create forest friendly fibres and fabrics with minimal environmental impact.
-Nanollose uses an eco-friendly fermentation process to grow microbial cellulose and produce tree-free rayon fibres, which are primed to become an alternative to conventional tree-based rayon fibres.
+Nanollose Limited (ASX:NC6) is a leading biomaterials company commercialising scalable technology to create forest friendly fibres, fabrics and other materials with minimal environmental impact.

+Nanollose uses a natural fermentation process to grow microbial cellulose from which it produces Tree-Free and Forest-Friendly rayon fibres, which are primed to become an alternative to conventional tree-based rayon fibres.
 The Company holds a number of proprietary technologies to convert waste and by-products from the agricultural and food industries into unique eco-friendly tree-free rayon fibres for textiles, non-woven fabrics and other industrial applications.